rtfeldman/node-test-runner/README.md

 #### `--help`

-Displays all th available options and commands.
+Displays all the available options and commands.

 ### Travis CI